 Food And Play Combined

 Probably your best option is going to end up being food puzzles.
 Food puzzles are a great way to turn meal time into play time for your cat.
 They get them thinking and satisfy the hunting instinct all cats have.
 Most don’t require a ton of wild movement but avoid anything that would send food flying.
-A great resource I send to most clients is Dr. Mikel Delgado’s fabulous Food Puzzles for Cats website.
+A great resource in addition to my own post on the topic is Food Puzzles for Cats website.
 It covers some of the many options available out there and even includes some DIY instructions.

 Two specific suggestions: Petstages’ Buggin’ Out Puzzle and Play is one of Z’s favorite food puzzles and it’s not something that requires a ton of movement from your cat.
 Plus, you can start out with making it a bit easier and then adjust the difficulty as your cat figures it out.

 Another option is a snuffle mat.
-If you’re local to Minneapolis or St. Paul, I sell snuffle mats or DIY snuffle mat kits at events or you can pick one up at Sunshine Pet Spa.
 These are a great option for activity restriction as they don’t require a ton of movement and the mats are flexible so they can fit into unusual spaces.
 Just make sure you supervise your cat while using any food puzzle and remove it if it becomes damaged or your cat tries to eat one of the pieces of the puzzle.

 Finally, consider clicker training!
 While you can’t do any complex behaviors, there are some low movement behaviors you can work with your cat on like nose targeting or high five.
 Some of these behaviors may also be useful should your cat be trying to move a bit too much.
 You can cue a more calm behavior and reward your cat for it so you interrupt the temporarily forbidden movement.
 It’s fun, stimulating, and keeps your cat safer.